TheHive-Project/TheHiveDocs/FAQ.md

 Elasticsearch 5.x is supported starting from TheHive 2.13.0 (Mellifera 13).
 Please note that all versions starting from TheHive 2.13.0 support **only** ES 5 and **do not support ES2** anymore as it is very hard to support both.
 All versions preceding TheHive 2.13.0 supports only ES2.

 ### Do you support Elasticsearch 6.x or later?
-No. Support for Elasticsearch 6.x or later is not currently planned as we are considering moving away from Elasticsearch in a future major release.
+Yes.
+Support for Elasticsearch 6.x has been added from TheHive 3.4.0.
+Elasticsearch 7.x is not supported.
+Note that we are considering moving away from Elasticsearch in a future major release.